ml4design/ml4design.github.io/assignments/image-processing-methods/group.md

 4. Design an application based on the model observations

     Provide detailed application design, including its functionalities and user interface, in the context of public parking spaces.
+(For example, provide visualized examples in Adobe XD or Figma).
     - **Hugging Face** model
         > For example, visualize the distribution of bikes on a map may inform the municipality about where to put bike racks.
     - Self-defined **Teachable Machine** model